 It’s an understatement to say that most small business owners will need to spend a lot of time with their accountant in the first quarter of 2018 to determine the best of course of action for their company and their personal tax situation.
 For small business owners that don’t have an accountant or that don’t have a good one, get one!!
+Get online and look into accounting and finance staffing agencies and have them get to work.
 There are big tax benefits waiting for small business owners but you will need a knowledgeable, proactive tax advisor to help you navigate the rapidly changing tax landscape in 2018.
 Business owners also don’t seek out companies that make their accounting easier.

 While we are still waiting for clarification on a number of very important items associated with the 20% deduction for qualified business income, hopefully this article has provided our small business owners with a preview of things to come in 2018.